adrianogil/GitRepoWatcher/README.md

 repo-watcher -s <category> <update-command>
 ```

 Update all saved repos.
-It will can the update command of each registered repo.
+Each registered repo will be updated using their corresponding update command.
 ```
 repo-watcher --update [<category>]
 ```